Skip to main content

 Monday: Lose Your Shirt on a Sheep: The Big Sheep

-The Big Sheep in Abbotsham just outside Bideford is a great place to spend half a day.
+The Big Sheep in Abbotsham, just outside Bideford, is a great place to spend half a day.
 A family theme park, it’s all about sheep.
-In the spring you can watch the lambing, marvel at the sheepdog demonstrations, go wild in ‘Ewetopia’, a huge indoor playpark, or place a bet on the sheep racing where very fit sheep with woolly jockeys strapped to their backs race around a short course.
-An each-way bet on Red Ram or Sheargar should reward you with enough money to stand the family ice creams all round.
+In the spring, you can watch the lambing, marvel at the sheepdog demonstrations, go wild in ‘Ewetopia’, a vast indoor playpark, or place a bet on the sheep racing where very fit sheep with woolly jockeys strapped to their backs race around a short course.
+An each-way bet on Red Ram or Sheargar should reward you with enough money to stand the family ice creams all around.

 Tuesday: Walkies: The South West Coastal Footpath